 This is similar to other Central Banks in other countries.
 Banks borrow these funds at the overnight interest rate.
 As a result the basis of the banks funding is set by that overnight interest rate.
 That overnight interest rate is set by the Federal Reserve based on the economic conditions at any given time.
 It is not a rate set by the market.
 It is dictated by the Federal Reserve.
 Because it's such an important rate though, it has knock on effects on all of the other loans that banks do.

-For one thing, a bank is never going to lend for less than the overnight lending rate if they can help it.
 The whole premise of banking is that you're going to lend money for a higher interest rate then what it costs you.
 If a bank were to lend money at less than the overnight rate, they almost certainly would lose money on that loan.
 Many loans are even set as a floating rate with the overnight lending rate used as a reference rate.
 That way the bank lender can be assured that even if interest rates rise, their loan will always be above the overnight rate.
 So the overnight rate tends to have a pretty dramatic effect on interest rates on all loans in the wider economy.

-And that finally leads us back to where we started: the lowest interest rates we've ever seen.
+The lowest interest rates we've ever seen.
 Since 2008, central banks around the world have kept their overnight lending rates at or near 0%.
 As I already mentioned, some of the banks have even set their rates below 0 to try and encourage banks to lend more and stimulate the economy.
 Because central banks have artificially kept overnight rates lower then the market would probably allow, we've seen that filter into all kinds of loans for businesses and for mortgages.

 As a result your mortgage is probably a lower interest rate then you've probably ever had, and our clients who are business owners are likely paying less than they normally would as well.
 Central Banks have kept rates so low because of the extreme financial collapse in 2008 and the ensuing recession.
 Sluggish growth in developed economies has encouraged them to keep rates low.
 They've been able to do this so far because inflation is low.

-It's almost impossible to prove the reasons for why inflation is so low.
 It could have to do with the 2008 financial crisis and the aftermath of that.
 It could also have to do with increasing globalization and trade which has kept wages lower in many developed countries.
 It could also be because baby boomers (who account for a majority of the wealth in the world) have moved past the highest spending years of their lives and are now close to or in retirement.
 It could also be because technology has allowed us to produce goods and services much more efficiently than ever before.